guymonmatt/guymonmatt.github.io/_publications/EugeneMarathon2024.md

 ## Initial Analysis Conducted In Jupiter Notebook

 These are graphs from early data exploration.
-Similar questions are more pursued in greater detail in the Tableu Dashboard.
+Similar questions are pursued in greater detail in the Tableu Dashboard.

 # Demographic Analysis: